-Connecticut is not on track to achieve 2030 and 2050 targets established in the GWSA.
-The 2018 Connecticut Greenhouse Gas Emissions Inventory, released in 2021 by the Connecticut Department of Energy and Environmental Protection ("DEEP"), revealed that while emissions have fallen 7.3% from a 1990 baseline, there was in fact a slight increase in emissions in 2018 over 2017 emissions.
+Connecticut is not on track to achieve 2030 and 2050 targets established in the GWSA.6 The 2018 Connecticut Greenhouse Gas Emissions Inventory, released in 2021 by the Connecticut Department of Energy and Environmental Protection ("DEEP"),7 revealed that while emissions have fallen 7.3% from a 1990 baseline, there was in fact a slight increase in emissions in 2018 over 2017 emissions.

-In response to this, and to growing threats from severe storms, rain bombs, heat domes, polar vortexes, and rising sea levels, on July 6, 2021, Governor Ned Lamont, with the support of the Governor's Council on Climate Change, signed into law Public Act 21-115.
-This act expanded the Green Bank mandate to include environmental infrastructure - a recognition that the same financing tools we have successfully leveraged to increase investment in and deployment of clean energy in Connecticut can support other environmental sectors in need of rapid transformation as well.
+In response to this, and to growing threats from severe storms, rain bombs, heat domes, polar vortexes, and rising sea levels, on July 6, 2021, Governor Ned Lamont, with the support of the Governor's Council on Climate Change, signed into law Public Act 21-115.8 This act expanded the Green Bank mandate to include environmental infrastructure - a recognition that the same financing tools we have successfully leveraged to increase investment in and deployment of clean energy in Connecticut can support other environmental sectors in need of rapid transformation as well.
+The act includes the creation of an Environmental Infrastructure Fund which could receive federal funds (e.g., GHGRF) to mobilize private investment in environmental infrastructure.

-Liu Zhenmin, the Under-Secretary-General for Economic and Social Affairs, concludes his comments on the annual SDG report with the following guidance: "Nothing short of a comprehensive transformation of the international finance and debt architecture will be required to accomplish these aims..."
+Liu Zhenmin, the United Nations Under-Secretary-General for Economic and Social Affairs, concludes his comments on the annual SDG report with the following guidance: "Nothing short of a comprehensive transformation of the international finance and debt architecture will be required to accomplish these aims..."

-Although the Green Bank is geographically limited in our ability to invest in resilience and mitigation to confront climate change, we can continue to be a leader in the space and demonstrate how new financing models through public-private partnerships can drive innovative investment in our global future.
-Since the Green Bank's launch in 2011 as the first green bank in the nation, dozens of state and local green banks have popped up both nationally and abroad.
-Perhaps the old adage of "think globally - act locally" is appropriate - "let's go!"
+Although the Green Bank is geographically limited in our ability to invest in resilience and mitigation to confront climate change, we can continue to be a leader in the space and demonstrate how new financing models through public-private partnerships can drive innovative investment in our global future.9 Since the Green Bank's launch in 2011 as the first green bank in the nation, dozens of state and local green banks have popped up both nationally and abroad.
+With the IIJA and the IRA in place at the federal level, and the public policies and incentives available in Connecticut, the Green Bank is poised to continue its leadership and advance its mission.

+The old adage of "think globally - act locally" is appropriate - "let's go!"